China Christian Council: History

+In 1951, the Chinese government created the Religious Affairs Bureau, which later became the National Religious Affairs Administration, to manage the oversight of five officially-recognized religions: Buddhism, Catholicism, Taoism, Islam, and Protestantism.

 In the spring of 1979, Chinese churches resumed worship after the Cultural Revolution.
 In order to revive the church, the China Christian Council was founded at the third national Christian conference in 1980, to unite and provide services for churches in China, formulating Church Order and encouraging theological education.
 Daniel Bays suggests that there is "a real desire for pastoral and congregational nurturing and spiritual development in the CCC, and perhaps a desire to separate from the direct political role of the TSPM."

 Together with the Three-Self Patriotic Movement, the organizations are known as the lianghui (两会), or "two organizations."
 Through the CCC, the registered Protestant church participates in the World Council of Churches.
 The CCC serves to unite and provide services for churches in China by formulating Church Order, encouraging theological education through seminaries and Bible schools, such as Nanjing Union Theological Seminary, publishing Bibles and other Christian materials, and coordinating training programs for churches.

 In the recent 30 years, Christianity in China has developed rapidly.
 It introduces the best developing period in Chinese Christian history.
 Incomplete statistics indicate that there may be over 23 million Christians throughout the country, 30 times more than in 1949.
 There may also be over 56,000 churches and meeting points, 70 percent of which are newly built.
 More than 55 million copies of the Bible have been printed, 3,500,000 copies per year in recent years.
 There are a total of 21 theological seminaries with more than 1900 students in China.

 The CCC/TSPM headquarters are No. 219, Jiujiang Road, Huangpu District, Shanghai (Postcode: 200002).
 The organizations jointly publish the Tian Feng magazine.

+In 2018, during a series of institutional reforms, the National Religious Affairs Administration was merged into the United Front Work Department of the Central Committee of the Chinese Communist Party.

+Statistics

+The number of members of churches affiliated with the Chinese Christian Council has grown significantly since its founding: